allisonamber/AbelmoschusEsculentus/README.md

 	size="512, 328"
 	circle="true">

 Mary Par.
-2: When cultivated the plant looks like:
+2: When cultivated:
 <param ve-image
        label="Mozambican Men and Women Selling Okra and Other Vegetables" description="Photo by Elemalema"